SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 "Using the 'string' and 'as_message' methods to create message object "based on a random string, and using a default type, id, etc.
-"In the example, the created message object is assigned to previous to "work with in the example. msg = xco_cp=>string( `Test message` )->as_message( ).
+"In the example, the created message object is assigned to the previous one "work with in the example. msg = xco_cp=>string( `Test message` )->as_message( ).